kimroen/ember-cli-document-title/README.md

 With the same configuration for `Posts` and `Application` routes as in the previous example, this will result in this title:
 - On /posts/1 - "Ember is Omakase (by John Smith) - Posts - My Blog"

-Please pay attention, that page title will be unset until all promises from the `titleToken` chain resolve.
+It's worth noting that the page title will not update until all the promises have resolved.

 ### Use with `ember-cli-head`

-Using `ember-cli-document-title` with [ember-cli-head](https://github.com/ronco/ember-cli-head) is very straight forward and allows you to use the wonderful route based declaritive API for `title` and still easily add other things to the document's `<head>` (i.e. `meta` tags).
+Using `ember-cli-document-title` with [ember-cli-head](https://github.com/ronco/ember-cli-head) is very straight forward and allows you to use the wonderful route based declarative API for `title` and still easily add other things to the document's `<head>` (i.e. `meta` tags).

 Only a few tweaks are needed to use both of these addons together: